ebosslar/asn-qr-code-label-generator/README.md

 tailored to my own personal needs (my sincere thanks to Tobias L. Maier for his excellent work).
 For my specific workflow I myself use this copy via [ebosslar.github.io/asn-qr-code-label-generator](https://ebosslar.github.io/asn-qr-code-label-generator/).
-For anyone else I highly recommend to just [visit to the original repository](https://github.com/tmaier/asn-qr-code-label-generator) and to use the official instance of this tool which available at [tobiasmaier.info/asn-qr-code-label-generator](https://tobiasmaier.info/asn-qr-code-label-generator/).
+For anyone else I highly recommend to just [visit the original repository](https://github.com/tmaier/asn-qr-code-label-generator) and to use the official instance of this tool which is available at [tobiasmaier.info/asn-qr-code-label-generator](https://tobiasmaier.info/asn-qr-code-label-generator/).

 <!--